-Once our epic river crossing has been made, we begin a 200m climb up a steep path.
+Once our epic river crossing, we begin a 200m climb up a steep path.
 It’s REALLY steep.
 My backpack is proving to be a dream (brand new Osprey) and I bounce up the path, as do Jen, Aileen and Daryle.

-However Kim, with her painful backpack and lacking the strength and fitness the rest of us have, struggles with the climb.
-She and I stop, sit on the side of the path, eat liquorice allsorts to get the sugars up for energy, then continue a slow straggle to the top where a superb picnic area awaits, billy on to boil and lunch.
+However Kim, with her badly fitting backpack and feeling unwell, struggles with the climb.
+She and I stop, sit on the side of the path and eat liquorice all-sorts to get the sugars up for energy.

 Lunching on a hike

-For those who’d like to know what we devour for lunches when hiking:
+For those who’d like to know what we devour for lunches when hiking, here t’is:

 THE IRISH WAY

-Back in Apollo Bay, we noticed a young couple walking the other way heaving ENORMOUS packs on their backs, and carrying day backpacks along with pots and pans and other miscellaneous equipment.
+Back in Apollo Bay, we noticed a young couple heaving ENORMOUS packs on their backs, and carrying day backpacks along with pots and pans and other miscellaneous equipment.
 She looks distressed and hot.
 They both have lean and tiny frames, and we comment the load is much too big for them.

 After lunch, these two suddenly catch up with us.
-James and Aoife (pron. ee-fa) are from Ireland, and they’re now carrying day backpacks and bounce along as a result.
+James and Aoife (pron. ee-fa) are from Ireland, and they’re carrying their day packs and bounce along as a result.

-They’ve dropped their large backpacks off at a place which hold your luggage for you, then deliver it to a destination of your choice along the Great Ocean Road on a given date.
+They’ve dropped their large backpacks off at a place which hold your luggage, then deliver it to a destination of your choice along the Great Ocean Road on a given date.
 The price charged for this service seems massive and it reiterates our experience that anything touristy along this stretch is hugely overpriced – accommodation and transport in particular.
 It doesn’t seem to be understood there’s a huge backpacker market along this stretch, and they need to provide cheaper and more reliable options.
-In particular, there’s bugger all to no public transport stopping at major hiking exit and entry points that work for backpackers (and us, which is why it worked out cheaper to hire two cars).
+In particular, there’s an almost negligible offering of public transport stopping at major hiking exit and entry points that work for backpackers (which is why it worked out cheaper for us to hire two cars).
 The buses that do operate only run three days a week.
-Unbelievably pathetic, makes me embarrassed to be a Victorian.
+Unbelievably pathetic, makes me embarrassed to be an Aussie.

 James and Aoife arrived from Ireland a few days ago and their plan is to hike some of the Great Ocean Walk and camp along the way.
 They have a tent and sleeping bags but no sleeping mats, no cooking equipment, no stove and their water supplies seem inadequate.
 They’ve packed a heap of tinned food (very heavy) and THREE jars of manuka honey.

 James is wearing ankle socks and consequently he’s reaping the reward of blisters on the back of his feet.
 Aoife already has a heap of blisters.
-Neither have hats, and don’t seem to understand how vicious the Australian sun can be.
-Consequently they were given a bucketload of free advice from us all, whether they wanted it or not.
+Neither have hats and don’t seem to understand how vicious the Australian sun can be.
+Consequently they’re given a bucketload of free advice from us all, whether they wanted it or not.

 ARRIVAL AT LAST

 James and Aoife stick with us through the long hours to Blanket Bay campground.
 It’s a huge walk.
-Conversation helps pass the time and enable you to not think about all the bits that are getting sore.
-My right hip and knee are playing up from a slip with my bike a few days before, Kim continues her struggle with feet and backpack, others have also discovered sore feet and exhaustion.
+Conversation helps pass the time and enables you to not think about all the sore bits.
+My right hip and knee are playing up from a slip with my bike a few days before, Kim continues her struggle with feet shoulders and backpack, and the others also discover sore feet and exhaustion.

-We arrive at Blanket Bay at 6.30pm and leave our newfound Irish friends to sort out a camping spot.
-Because we have to return to Apollo Bay to pick up a car, we bought them good quality bandaids (no Compeed or blister packs available at that time of night thank you) and Daryle found an old pair of socks for James which we dropped off to them the next day.
+We arrive at Blanket Bay at 18:30 and leave our newfound Irish friends to sort out a camping spot.
+Because we have to return to Apollo Bay to pick up a car, we buy them good quality bandaids (no Compeed or blister packs available thank you) and Daryle found an old pair of socks for James which we plan to drop off to them the next day.

 You can imagine how well we slept that night – comatose in minutes.
 Can’t say the same for our Irish compatriots …